sametgul/logic_playground/p01_vhdl_tricks/README.md

 end process PROCESS4;
 ```

 Here, `a` is both read and written inside the same process.
 This creates a **combinational feedback loop**.
 Vivado synthesizes it without warnings, but it may cause oscillation or unstable behavior.
+This can even lead to damage the fpga chip.

 ## Hierarchy Optimization in Vivado